jboss-developer/jboss-eap-quickstarts/mail/README.md

 Configure an SMTP Server on Your Local Machine
 ---------------------------

-This quickstart expects that you have a SMTP mail server running on your machine and configured for the default port `localhost:25`.
+This quickstart expects that you have an SMTP mail server running on your machine and configured for the default port `localhost:25`.
-It is beyond the scope of this quickstart to provide these instructions because it is dependent on the operating system and network.
+To configure an SMTP mail server, consult the documentation for your operating system.
+It is beyond the scope of this quickstart to provide these instructions.

-Instructions to configure an SMTP server for your operating system can be found by searching the Internet.
+If you do not configure an SMTP mail server on your local machine, you will see the exception `com.sun.mail.util.MailConnectException:  Couldn't connect to host, port: localhost, 25; timeout -1;` when you access the application and attempt to send an email.

 Configure the JBoss EAP Server
 ---------------------------